-- Financing – Higher interest rates in the market can also be one of the reasons why the acquirer will want to make a delayed payment or choose to pay with capital that would be generated in due course of time from the acquired company.
+Financing – Higher interest rates in the market can also be one of the reasons why the acquirer will want to make a delayed payment or choose to pay with capital that will be generated in due course of time from the acquired company.

 Structuring an Earnout

-Structuring an earnout is very important as it involves how the business will run, who will have what kind of control over the business and other key elements.
+Structuring an earnout is very important, as it involves how the business will run, who will have what kind of control over the business, and other key elements.
 A combination of all these decides what the company achieves in terms of revenue, EBITDA, contribution from top customers, etc., which in turn decides the payout for the seller.
-Below are few considerations when structuring the earnouts:
+Below are a few considerations for structuring earnouts:

-- Key Executives – A company doesn’t grow because of just one person; it requires the effort of a complete team.
-Hence, it becomes very important for the seller to include key executives in his/ her plan as they would be a key resource to drive revenue and achieve projected EBITDA margins.
+Key Executives – A company doesn’t grow because of just one person; it requires the effort of a complete team.
+Hence, it becomes very important for the seller to include key executives in his/ her plan, as they can be a key resource to drive revenue and achieve projected EBITDA margins.

-- Control – It will be unfair to cut the earnouts of the seller if a target is not met while he does not control the business.
+Control – It’s unfair to cut the earnouts of the seller if a target is not met while he does not control the business.
 To avoid such a situation, it is very important for the buyer and the seller to decide on the business plan and the kind of control the seller will exercise post-acquisition.
-The seller may like to oversee the operations, marketing and other areas that can drive revenue and margins.
+The seller may wish to oversee the operations, marketing, and other areas that can drive revenue and margins.
 If the acquirer keeps a respectful distance and seems to be giving the control, it should be seen as a good sign.